 I'm not trying to fear monger and scare people about "the man" coming after you but this is a legitimate issue you need to be aware of and is by far the biggest risk to buyers.

 The #1 easiest way to immediately determine if a tube is questionable is to ask if the tubes come with data records (aka spec sheet) and/or ask if you can see it.
 These come with new tubes that are sold commercially and are provided by the manufacturer.
 If the seller won't send you a copy or doesn't have it, then the tube was almost certainly not purchased new, which could mean no warranty through the tube mfg.
-If the tube was sourced used, it's possible that the previous owner lost it, however, the seller should be able to request a copy from the manufacturer.
+If the tube was sourced used, it's possible that the previous owner lost it, however, the seller should be able to request a copy from distributor who sold them the tube and sometimes the manufacturer.

 There are two reasons why having the data record is important. #1 is it lists the tube’s measured specifications which greatly helps in determining it’s quality.
 It documents the tube’s performance and greatly helps for resale. #2 is that mil spec tubes sold to the DOD (Department of Defense) and other entities by contract do not come with spec sheets.
 These tubes are the property of the US Government or the entity who purchased them.
 It is possible for some of these contract tubes that never went to the customer to be obtained legally.
-If I was presented with this tube option, I would ask the seller for a picture of the tube's markings so I could confirm with the manufacturer that it is good to go.
+The manufacturers typically remove the Mil-Spec label which lists the contract number, etc. and replace it with a commercial tube label.
+If I was presented with this tube option, I would ask the seller for a picture of the tube's markings so I could confirm which label it has and confirm with the manufacturer that it is good to go if it still has the contract lablel.
 Even though it might piss off the seller, it would be a huge red flag to me if the seller refused to do it.
 If there are no markings or label on the tube it is 100% sketchy and akin to filing off a serial number on a firearm.